modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 Focus mode is actually one of the key features when working with many test files.
 While developing your code, you'll often want to _focus_ on one test file only.
 With web test runner, you can do this straight from your terminal, to improve your workflow.

-Simply start the test runner in watch mode and you will see a menu at the bottom:
+Start the test runner in watch mode and you will see a menu at the bottom:

 ```
 Finished running tests, watching for file changes...